rakshithaprakashkumar11/EX-02-Cross-Platform-Prompting-Evaluating-Diverse-Techniques-in-AI-Powered-Text-Summarization/README.md

 You are part of a content curation team for an educational platform that delivers quick summaries of research papers to undergraduate students.
 Your task is to summarize a 500-word technical article on "The Basics of Blockchain Technology" using multiple AI platforms and prompting strategies.

-Your goal is to determine which combination of prompting technique + platform provides the best summary in terms of:

-## ALGORITHM:
-### Preparation:
-Select or write a 500-word article titled “The Basics of Blockchain Technology.”
-### Standardize the text input across all platforms.
-### Define Prompting Techniques
-### Zero-Shot Prompting:
-“Summarize the following article.”
-### Few-Shot Prompting:
-Provide 2–3 example summaries and then ask for a summary.
-### Chain-of-Thought Prompting:
-Instruct the AI to think step-by-step before summarizing.
-### Role-Based Prompting:
-Ask the AI to act as a "professional content curator for students" while summarizing.

 ## Platforms Evaluated:
 ### ChatGPT